 Stormwater Education Experience - Annapolis Recreation and Parks provides visitors with unique outdoor experiences and hands-on learning opportunities at the Ellen O. Moyer Nature Park at Back Creek.
 Partially funded by the Maryland Department of the Environment, the hands-on Stormwater Education Experience (SEE) is a working stormwater control exhibit with interactive learning stations that demonstrate stormwater management stewardship behaviors.
 Click here for the SEE brochure!

-General Park and Trail Information - As summer begins in the City of Annapolis, we invite you to get outside in the great weather for outdoor activities!
-Temperatures are starting to get warmer and the days are getting longer as we head towards summer.
-Please follow these reminders about using the public resources in your City neighborhood:
+General Park and Trail Information - Autumn is a beautiful season in Annapolis and we invite you to enjoy the cool, crisp weather for outdoor activities!
+Even though temperatures will start to get cooler going into winter (and you may not be out in City parks and trails as much), please remember to follow these reminders about using the City's public resources in your neighborhood:

 • Park hours are sunrise to sunset.